bungle/lua-resty-validation/README.md

 `lua-resty-validation` comes with several built-in validators, and the project is open for contributions of more validators.

-### Type Validators
+### Validators and Filters without Arguments

 Type validators can be used to validate the type of the validated value.
-These validators are parameter-less validators:
+These validators are argument-less validators (call them with dot `.`):

 * `nil` or `null` (as the nil is a reserved keyword in Lua)
 * `boolean`